sebastianhaberey/easyborg/README.md

 2025-11-14T20:20:25-2965DCFB         Fri, 2025-11-14 20:20:25 [33539a1e5f2b83852cf5396ed442531d6b5d4cb2137522280285725c3ea5df48]
 ```

-- If you're asked for a SSH password, set up SSH access to your server.
+- If you're asked for a SSH password, set up access to your server via SSH key.
 - If you're asked for a Borg repository password,
   [set up BORG_PASSCOMMAND](https://borgbackup.readthedocs.io/en/stable/usage/general.html#environment-variables).

-I repeat:

 > **NOTE** Any repository you want to use with Easyborg should be accessible on your terminal **without** password
 > request.